AyubsWrld/Zettelkatsen/02 - Areas/Philosophy/Kierkegaard/Essay.md

 To understand subjectivities role in relating to the eternal and in faith, it is essential to begin by clarifying what Kierkegaard means by subjectivity.
 For Kierkegaard, subjectivity is not a mere personal opinion or relativism but a deep existential inwardness that defines one’s relationship to truth.
 The conventional framing of truth as relying solely on objective proofs, external and detached from an individuals subjective experience—such as it is defined in correspondence theory— is, according to Kierkegaard, flawed in that it neglects the observers  subjective experiences.
 This

+Socratic Ignorance: Kierkegaard highlights Socrates' awareness of his own ignorance1 ....
+This "negative path" of recognizing one's lack of knowledge is presented as a crucial step towards truth1 .
+Socrates grasped infinitude in the form of ignorance